DanielFDA/sei-project-3/README.md

 After that we had to work on the API that we were going to use to create the database, but lots of the data had to be edited so we basically had to do it from scratch grabbing the information in pieces.
 Most of this work was done by my teammate Masa and it's perfectly detailed in his [readme](https://github.com/masarabbit/sei_project_3/blob/main/README.md) for this project.

-The objects used for the database would go on to look like this:
+The objects used for the database would go on to look like this.

 ```js
 export default [